williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 ### 3. Next Steps

-When your application passes a request with an access_token, the resource server will need to validate it.
+When your application sends a request with an access_token, the resource server will need to validate it.
 For more on this, see (jakub.todo).

 ### 4. Samples